 We invite graduate students (and senior undergraduate students pursuing research) interested in any aspect of leisure, recreation, sport, and tourism research to submit an abstract for the Symposium, and to take advantage of this unique opportunity for scholarly and professional growth.

-You can download the 2021 Symposium Call for Abstracts here.
+You can download the 2022 GARLS Symposium call for abstracts details (pdf).

 The Symposium Social hosted by Graduate Association of Recreation and Leisure Studies (GARLS) is normally held following the closing of the Symposium to celebrate a day of great research discussion.
-The 2021 social is cancelled due to the rising safety concerns of the COVID 19 virus.
+Stay tuned for details.

 University of Waterloo